Topological Feature Vectors for Chatter Detection in Turning Processes: Method

 The method that we develop for chatter detection using topological features can be summarized using Fig.~\ref{fig:process_PD}.
 The parts of the pipeline related to data collection, processing, and labeling were described in Sections~\ref{sec:experiment-setup}--\ref{sec:data_tagging}, respectively.
 In this section, we describe the rest of the steps shown in Fig.~\ref{fig:process_PD}.

-Recall that the cutting tests are composed of four different stickout configurations, and that each configuration includes a different number of time series that correspond to different labels, rotational speeds, and depths of cut.
+Recall that the cutting tests are composed of four different overhang configurations, and that each configuration includes a different number of time series that correspond to different labels, rotational speeds, and depths of cut.
 Therefore, the time series are grouped with respect to these three parameters and they are normalized to have zero mean and unit variance.
-This normalization reduces the effect of large feature values on smaller ones \cite{Theodoridis2009}.
+This normalization reduces the effect of large feature values on smaller ones (\cite{Theodoridis2009}).

-The next step is to split long time series into smaller pieces to reduce the computation time needed for finding the delay reconstruction parameters (see Section \ref{sec:delay_recon}), and for obtaining the persistence diagrams (see Section \ref{ssec:persistent_homology}).
+The next step is to split long time series into smaller pieces to reduce the computation time needed for finding the delay reconstruction parameters (see Section \ref{sec:delay_recon}), and for obtaining the persistence diagrams (see Section \ref{sec:persistent_homology}).
 Upon finding the appropriate embedding parameters, the data is embedded using delay reconstruction, also known as Takens' delay embedding, see Section \ref{sec:delay_recon}.
-The resulting point cloud is then used to compute the corresponding persistence diagrams using \href{https://ripser.scikit-tda.org/}{Ripser} package for Python.
-Sections \ref{sec:persistence_landscapes}--\ref{sec:persistence_paths} describe different methods in the literature for featurizing the resulting diagrams to obtain a feature vector in Euclidean space that can be used with existing machine learning tools such as SVM.
-We mainly featurize and use the resulting $1$-dimensional persistent homology $H_{1}$ except when we use the template function approach where we also utilize the $0$-dimensional persistence $H_{0}$ \cite{Perea2019}.
+The resulting point cloud is then used to compute the corresponding persistence diagrams using two different approaches: 1)traditional way where persistence diagrams are computed with \href{https://ripser.scikit-tda.org/}{Ripser} package for Python, 2) approximating to point cloud with Bezier curves and computing persistence diagrams using line segments generated with B\'ezier curves (\cite{Tsuji2019}).
+Second method is a different approach introduced in \cite{Tsuji2019}, and it uses B\'ezier curves to approximate to reduce time to compute persistence diagrams.
+Section \ref{sec:per_diag_comp} explains both approaches for persistence diagram computation and sections \ref{sec:persistence_landscapes}--\ref{sec:persistence_paths} describe different methods in the literature for featurizing the resulting diagrams to obtain a feature vector in Euclidean space that can be used with existing machine learning tools such as SVM.
+We mainly featurize and use the resulting $1$-dimensional persistent homology $H_{1}$ except when we use the template function approach where we also utilize the $0$-dimensional persistence $H_{0}$ (\cite{Perea2019}).